phimisci/mmm-web-app-os/README.md

 ## Introduction

 This is the web application for the Magic Manuscript Maker (MMM) project.
 The MMM project is a tool that helps researchers to create manuscripts for scientific publications.
 The web application is a Flask-based web application that allows users to create projects, upload files, and share projects with other users.
+The Magic Manuscript Maker was built using Flask and Docker.
+Even though it comes with default templates and settings, it is highly customizable and can be extended to fit your needs.
+The web application can either be run locally or deployed to a server.

 The web application channels the four separate modules VerifyBibTeX-OS, XML2YAML-OS, DOC2MD-OS, and the Typesetting Container OS into a single web application.
 Consequently, when you want to use the web application, you need to make sure that the four modules are available as Docker containers.